 - UCDC Presidential Public Service Fellowship

 UCDC's Presidential Public Service Fellowship is designed to encourage students to come to Washington, DC to advance their professional goals and deepen their civic engagement and commitment to public service while taking courses at UCDC.
-The fellowships will provide $2,500 in need-based financial support to select students who apply for and are accepted into the internship program.
-This is only available during the Fall quarter.
+The fellowships will provide need-based financial support to select students who apply for and are accepted into the internship program.
+This fellowship will be available every quarter.

 - Hispanic Association of Colleges and Universities (HACU)